 Yes, you can – BUT you should harvest fewer stalks and harvest less frequently.
 Rhubarb is a cool weather plant – it does not love hot dry summers and will greatly reduce its growth.
 During the summer be kind and gentle to your rhubarb.
 While its growth will pick up again in the fall as the weather cools, it’s still important to leave at least 2/3 of the stalks on the plant so it can draw adequate moisture and nutrients to its roots to survive the winter.

 6. Is rhubarb a fruit or a vegetable?

 While we use it like a fruit in pies and crisps, rhubarb is technically a vegetable.
 A fruit is the fleshy part of a plant that comes from a flower and surrounds a seed.
 We use the stalks of the rhubarb plant, much like the stalks of celery.
 But it’s okay to call rhubarb a fruit when you’re talking about culinary purposes.
 In fact, in 1947 a New York court declared it a fruit!
 So there.

 7. How do I care for my rhubarb plant?

-- provide water if it’s a dry spring
+provide water if it’s a dry spring and summer

-If you’re looking for tasty rhubarb recipes and how to preserve rhubarb for use throughout the year, the Prairie Fruit Cookbook is your go to guide.
+If you’re looking for tasty rhubarb recipes and how to preserve rhubarb for use throughout the year, my handy dandy e-book on rhubarb – The Rhubarb Cookbook is your go to guide.
 Or try some of these…